-To promote FP demand creation, link young women to customized e-counseling and facilitate access to high-quality FP products during the COVID-19 pandemic, Population Services International’s (PSI) Social Enterprise (SE) in India launched Between Us, a digital campaign that includes customized FP self-care information through artificial intelligence chatbots and cyber educators, personalized online consultations with a provider, and an e-pharmacy integration for home-delivery of FP products.
-Since its launch in June 2020, the digital campaign reached over 1.2 million people with key messaging, leading to over 9,035 conversations via the chatbot and cyber educator and 1,512 client e-consultations.
+To promote FP demand creation, link young women to customized e-counseling and facilitate access to high-quality FP products during the COVID-19 pandemic, Population Services International’s (PSI) Social Enterprise (SE) in India launched Between Us, a digital campaign that includes customized FP self-care information through the Nivi chatbot, a cyber educator, personalized online consultations with a provider, and an e-pharmacy integration for home-delivery of FP products.
+Since its launch in June 2020, the digital campaign reached over 1.2 million people with key messaging, leading to over 9,035 conversations via the Nivi chatbot, a cyber educator and 1,512 client e-consultations.

 “[Moving forward] new partnerships with e-pharmacies have been set in place to reduce the number of touch points in the journey, that is, to provide consultation and purchase at one place.” – Vidhi Kalra, Assistant Manager – Digital Marketing, Social Enterprise India Project, PSI India